Alzheimer's Disease Advice for Caregivers

 There is no “cookie cutter, one size fits all” solution.
 Some of the options available depend on your financial situations.
 However, I would highly recommend a Caregiver Support Group along with a Mental Health Counselor.
 You are clearly trying to do what is best for your husband, but you deserve to do what is best for YOU!

-I just moved my wife of 53 years into a Memory Care neighborhood at our local Assisted Living.
+I just moved my wife of 53 years into a memory care neighborhood at an assisted living nearby.
 She has been the love of my life, but I just couldn’t care for her at home any longer.
 I feel so guilty leaving her there while I get to go home to the once-happy-home we’ve shared.
 The staff has discouraged me from taking her home just yet.
 What are your thoughts?

 Dear Devoted Husband,